flybywiresim/docs/docs/fbw-a32nx/feature-guides/simbrief.md

 ### Importing the simBrief OFP to the FMS (MCDU)

 We've included a quick method to have your simBrief OFP automatically loaded into the MCDU.

-Please do not select an arrival airport on the MSFS world menu otherwise the integration will not work.
+!!! warning "Please do not select an arrival airport on the MSFS world menu otherwise the integration will not work."

 This portion of the guide assumes that you understand how to generate a simBrief OFP.
+Otherwise read the [simBrief User Guide](https://www.simbrief.com/system/guide.php){target=new} first.

 !!! warning "Please Enable Detailed Navlog simBrief Setting"
     ![OFP Settings](../assets/feature-guides/simbrief/OFP-settings.png){loading=lazy align=left}